youthx/ktro-inactive/README.md

 ## Getting Started :baby_chick:
 ### Installation
 To get started with KTRO, you'll need to download and install the KTRO compiler.
 Unfortunately, the download link is not yet implemented.
 Stay tuned for updates on this feature!
+It is recommended that you also download KENV, a lightweight environment builder for KTRO.

 ### Compiling KTRO Files
 Once you have the KTRO compiler installed (when available), you can compile KTRO source files with the following command: